EarthFest News - 2019

 Volunteering at EarthFest

 EarthFest is one of the most successful and highly anticipated events of the year at Temple University Ambler.
 Thousands of students from all over the region come together and spend time learning about the world in which we live and the interconnected systems on which the lives of people and animals depend.

 “As EarthFest continues to grow, so does the need for volunteers.
-Last year’s event could not have been successful without the help of students, staff, faculty, alumni and community members,” said Eric Rivera, who is guiding the volunteer effort for 2018.
+Last year’s event could not have been successful without the help of students, staff, faculty, alumni and community members,” said Sacks.
 “We are hoping that we can count on previous volunteers returning and new volunteers participating for the first time.
-We have dozens of positions that we need filled, and several time options to choose from.
+We have dozens of positions that we need to be filled, and several time options to choose from.
 This is a wonderful way to be a part of an event that helps educate thousands of students about the environment and the world around them.”

-“If you are interested in volunteering but can’t stay for a full shift, let us know what time you are available and we will make it work!” said Rivera.
-Volunteers get a free volunteer t-shirt “and a wonderfully fulfilling experience!” he added.
+“If you are interested in volunteering but can’t stay for a full shift, let us know what time you are available and we will make it work!” said Sacks.
+Volunteers get a free volunteer t-shirt “and a wonderfully fulfilling experience!” she added.

 Exhibitors at EarthFest